 Growth habit and size at maturity (10 years old): Spreading, grows to 2' tall and 3' wide.

-Flower form and size:Single form blossoms, 3-4" and upward facing.
+Flower form and size:Single form blossoms, are 3-4" and upward facing.
 Flowers held well above the foliage.

 Flower fragrance: Light, spicy.
 Bloom time: Early season 'Itoh' intersectional hybrid peony, blooms in our USDA zone 6a garden in the last week of May and first two weeks of June.
 Long blooming cultivar.